-Your vet or your pet’s surgeon will make the decision on when your pet may begin physical therapy.
-How soon therapy can begin depends on what caused the paralysis.
-In some cases, such as paralysis caused by a fibrocartilaginous embolism (FCE), you may be instructed to start physical therapy right away.
-In other cases, such as the medical or surgical treatment of intervertebral disk disease (IVDD), you may be ordered to keep your pet on crate rest first.
+Your Pet Care Professional will make the decision on when your pet may begin physical therapy.
+How soon therapy can begin depends on what caused the paralysis and the overall condition of your dog.
+In some cases, such as paralysis caused by a Fibrocartilaginous Embolism (FCE), you may be instructed to start physical therapy right away.
+In other cases, such as the medical or surgical treatment of Intervertebral Disk Disease (IVDD), you may be ordered to keep your pet on crate rest first.

 Passive Range of Motion